 This program is designed to train and graduate technicians with the knowledge, skills, and aptitudes necessary to perform successfully in the field of computers repairs and electronic devices (personal computers, tablets, cell phones, and video game consoles).
 The graduate will be able to assemble, configure, maintain, and repair electronic devices.
 Additionally, the program introduces aspects related to the design, installation, and maintenance of networks.
 While studying, the student will be able to challenge the CompTIA A + certification.
 It consists of 36 credits and can be completed in one year.

-- 1. Have completed 36 credits between those taken at Columbia Central University and those transferred from other institutions or programs. - 2.
-Have achieved a minimum GPA of 2.00 or more.
+1. Have achieved a minimum GPA of 2.00 or more.